Jeanmatozo/AI-LLM-security-lab/attacks/readme.md

 ## Current Attack Categories

-- **Prompt Injection**
+### Prompt Injection
 - Direct attempts to override system instructions via user input

-- **Indirect Prompt Injection**
+- Examples:
+  - “Ignore previous instructions”
+  - Role or identity redefinition
+  - Output-format manipulation

+### Indirect Prompt Injection
-  - Malicious instructions embedded in retrieved or stored content (for example: RAG documents)
+- Malicious instructions embedded in retrieved or stored content
+  (for example: RAG documents, notes, PDFs, emails)
+- The user query itself is benign, but retrieved context is adversarial

+### Tool Abuse
+- Coercing an LLM or agent to misuse legitimate tools in illegitimate ways
+- The tool itself is not broken — the *intent* driving it is manipulated

+## Future Attack Categories

-Future attack categories may include:
+As the lab evolves, additional categories may include:
-- Tool abuse

 - Privilege escalation
-- Confused-deputy scenarios
 - Multi-step agent exploitation
+- Cross-tool chaining attacks
+- Memory and state manipulation
+- Silent data exfiltration channels

+These will be added only when the system design supports meaningful testing.

+---

+## Design Philosophy

+This lab follows a progression:

+1. Break behavior
+2. Measure risk
+3. Enforce controls
+4. Assess residual exposure

+Attack scenarios exist to answer the first question:

+> “Where does this system fail under pressure?”

+Everything else; risk, controls, governance, is built on top of that truth.